Marvykalu/udacity-security-analyst-nanodegree/monitoring-logging-and-responding-to-incidents/README.md

 # Monitoring, Logging and Responding to Incidents

+## Example Scenario

+Imagine a scenario where a user unknowingly downloads a seemingly innocuous file from a malicious website.
+This file is a Trojan Emotet that, when executed, establishes a connection to a remote Command and Control server controlled by attackers.
+The compromised system now periodically communicates with the C2 server, awaiting further instructions.

+The attackers, observing the compromised system, send commands to the Trojan.
+These commands might include:

+- **Download and Execute Additional Malware**: The Trojan is instructed to download and execute more malicious files, expanding the scope of the attack.

+- **Data Exfiltration**: The compromised system is directed to send sensitive data, such as login credentials or corporate documents, back to the C2 server.

+- **Remote Access**: The attackers may use the C2 connection to gain remote access to the compromised system, effectively controlling it as if they were physically present.

+The use of a Command and Control infrastructure allows attackers to adapt their tactics, techniques, and procedures (TTPs) dynamically, making detection and mitigation more challenging for defenders.
+Security measures often involve identifying and blocking C2 communications, isolating compromised systems, and removing the malicious payloads.

+# Project Details
+This project "Intrusion and Detection Systems" is part of my Security Analyst Nanodegree curriculum at Udacity.
 ## Scenario

 Jacqui, the security analyst for Yoyodyne's satellite office in Kalamazoo, is taking a much-needed vacation.
 Corporate has asked me to fill in for her while she enjoys some time on the beach.